Sherlock Holmes and the Deadly Necklace: Production

 One-time Universal screenwriter Curt Siodmak (The Wolf Man) wrote the screenplay, based on the characters created by Sir Arthur Conan Doyle.
 The film was intended to be an adaptation of Doyle's final Holmes novel, The Valley of Fear, but only minor elements of this story remained.

 West German producer Artur Brauner originally conceived the film as the first of a German film series.
 The producers' contact with the Arthur Conan Doyle estate led to the estate vetoing their original schemes to set the film in the present day such as the Edgar Wallace German film series and have Dr. Watson played by German comedian Heinz Erhardt.
 Many scenes of the film had to be reshot due to the Doyle estate not approving the dailies.
 Director Terence Fisher wrote memos to Brauner complaining the film was too static and not cinematic enough, leading to many rewrites by various uncredited screenwriters.

-Filming took place in July and August 1962 in Ireland, London and the Spandau Studios in Berlin.
+Filming took place in July and August 1962 in Berlin, Dublin, and London.
+Interiors were shot at Spandau Studios.
+The scenes at Moriarty's house were filmed at Glienicke Palace.
+To ease the process of dubbing the film into multiple languages, the film was shot without sync sound, a common practice in continental Europe at the time.

-Lee donned a false nose to play the famous detective for the first time.
-(He later reprised the role on TV, in 1991's Incident at Victoria Falls and 1992's Sherlock Holmes and the Leading Lady).
-Lee and the rest of the cast were dubbed.
-Although Sherlock Holmes and the Deadly Necklace was originally filmed in English, the English language audio track was recorded post-production by different actors, mainly American.
+Christopher Lee donned a false nose to play the famous detective for the first time.
+For unknown reasons, Lee and the rest of the cast were dubbed.
+Although Sherlock Holmes and the Deadly Necklace was originally filmed in English, the English language audio track was recorded post-production by different actors, mainly American, with Mid-Atlantic accents.
+Lee was dubbed by actor William Kiehl, who also dubbed him in Hercules in the Haunted World (1961) and The Whip and the Body (1963).
+In the German-language version, Lee was dubbed by Harry Wüstenhagen, who was the German voice of Holmes in several other productions including A Study in Terror (John Neville) and The Seven-Per-Cent Solution (Nicol Williamson).

 The film has a jazz score by Martin Slavin.

-Thorley Walters again played Dr. Watson in The Best House in London (1969), The Adventure of Sherlock Holmes' Smarter Brother (1975), and Silver Blaze (1977).